mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

 tags: [aws, batch, compute environment]
 ---

-## Overview

 !!! note "Requirements"
     This guide assumes you have an existing [Amazon Web Service (AWS)](https://aws.amazon.com/) account.

 There are two ways to create a **compute environment** for **AWS Batch** with Tower:

-1. **Tower Forge**: This option automatically manages the AWS Batch resources in your AWS account.
+1. [**Tower Forge**](#tower-forge): This option automatically creates the AWS Batch resources in your AWS account.
+This eliminates the need to set up your AWS Batch infrastructure manually.

-2. **Manual**: This option allows you to create a compute environment using existing AWS Batch resources.
+2. [**Manual**](#manual): This option allows Tower to use existing AWS Batch resources.

-If you don't have an AWS Batch environment fully set-up yet, follow the [Tower Forge](#tower-forge) guide.

-If you have been provided an AWS Batch queue from your account administrator, or if you have set up AWS Batch previously, follow the [Manual](#manual) guide.

-### Tower Forge
+## Tower Forge

-!!! warning
-    Follow these instructions only if you have not pre-configured an AWS Batch environment.
+Tower Forge automates the configuration of an [AWS Batch](https://aws.amazon.com/batch/) compute environment and the queues required for deploying Nextflow pipelines.
 Note that this option will automatically create resources in your AWS account that you may be charged for by AWS.

-Tower Forge automates the configuration of an [AWS Batch](https://aws.amazon.com/batch/) compute environment and the queues required for deploying Nextflow pipelines.

 ### IAM